timgoalen/timgoalen-portfolio/README.md

 The main design updates include:
 - simplifing the site from a multi-page to a single-page design
 - ommitting the separate landing page, improving UX by taking the user directly to content
+- featuring just selected credits (highlights) in the Credits and Listen sections
 - improving the colour scheme and typography
 - improving feedback from user interactions
     - hover effects on menu items and input fields